-- 1/2 cup frozen peas, thawed
+- ½ cup frozen peas, thawed

-- Salt and pepper to taste
+- Salt and pepper, to taste

 Allow the mushrooms to cook for about 5 minutes on each side, until tender and browned, then remove them from the pot or skillet and transfer them to a plate.

 Stir in the wine, thyme, rosemary and sage.
 Bring the wine to a simmer and allow it to cook until fully absorbed by the rice, stirring frequently.

-Begin adding the broth to the pot, about 1/2 cup at a time, bringing each addition to a simmer and allowing it to cook until fully absorbed by the rice before adding the next batch.
+Begin adding the broth to the pot, about ½ cup at a time, bringing each addition to a simmer and allowing it to cook until fully absorbed by the rice before adding the next batch.
 Stir the rice frequently as it cooks.